 Who can apply?

-The contest is especially (but not exclusively) aimed at non-traditional defence industries (civil or dual-use producers) and researchers as they play a growing role in inventing and creating the disruptive capabilities that Member States’ Armed Forces will need tomorrow.
-The contest also provides a good opportunity for small and medium sized enterprises, research organisations and universities involved in defence R&D activities to demonstrate their know-how, maximize dual-use synergies and create partnerships with key players in the defence field.
+The contest is especially (but not exclusively) aimed at non-traditional defence industries, including civil or dual-use producers, and researchers as they play a growing role in inventing and creating the disruptive capabilities that Member States’ Armed Forces will need tomorrow.
+The contest also provides an excellent opportunity for small and medium sized enterprises, research organisations and universities involved in defence R&D activities to demonstrate their know-how, maximize dual-use synergies and create partnerships with key actors in the defence field.

-The rules of the contest and the criteria for participation will be available soon.
+The rules of the contest and the criteria for participation are available here.

-No specific defence background is required to participate in the contest which is open to innovators from ALL types of industries and research institutions in the EDA Member States: defence & civil/commercial producers, large companies & SMEs, defence-related & civil research communities.
-Applications from dual-use and civil/commercial innovators and researchers are even particularly encouraged.
+No specific defence background is required to participate in the contest which is open to innovators from all types of industries and research institutions in EDA Member States: defence and civil/commercial producers, large companies & SMEs and defence-related & civil research communities.

 Previous editions of the EDA Defence Innovation Prize

-To access the information released on the previous editions of the EDA Defence Innovation Prize, please follow the links hereunder:
+To access information released during the previous editions of the EDA Defence Innovation Prize, please follow the links below: